rory-little/rory-little.github.io/_posts/2020-06-17-automata_rust_1.md

 ### Running the automaton

 Finally, we are able to use our automaton.
-I added some ANSI escape magic to make it display better in the terminal.
+I will add some terminal escape sequences to make it display better.
+All that these will do are clear the screen, hide the cursor, and reset the cursor to the top left of the screen before drawing the forest.

 ``` rust
 use std::{time, thread};